Fostering Fees and Allowances from 1 April 2019/20

 Payments Table 2019/20

 |Age Of Child|

-If you were a newly approved foster carer with one child aged 5-11 you would receive £329 per week: £180 for the child and £149 for your fee.
+If you were a newly approved foster carer with one child aged 5-11 you would receive £357 per week: £196 for the child and £161 for your fee.
 Of the £196 for the child, £5 will automatically be transferred into the child's savings account.

-If you had five years experience and have one child aged 0-4 and one parent and baby placement you would receive £1062 per week: £144 for the first child, £362 for the parent and baby placement (less £10 savings if the parent is under 18) and £612 for your fee.
+If you have five years experience and have one child aged 0-4 and one parent and baby placement you would receive £1,160 per week: £156 for the first child (less £5 savings), £392 for the parent and baby placement (less £10 savings if the parent is under 18) and £612 for your fee (£204 x 3)

 Discounts for Brighton & Hove Foster Carers

 Did you know that if you are a carer for Brighton & Hove City Council, you can get discounts across the City, including Westows, days out with Brighton & Hove Buses, Karoake at Lucky Voice ?
 Our discounts are changing and expanding all the time.
 Log-in to our dedicated ‘Carer’s log-in’ section of the website where you will see all the latest discounts and how to get them.